 Intellectual Property (IP) Taxation – IP Box

 Intellectual Property (IP), in most of the cases is the most valuable asset of a group.
 Management needs to protect the IP on the one hand but have economic benefits on the other hand as well.
-Therefore to choose the right location for the management and/or the development of the IP is a very critical decision and the management must take into consideration both the legal system as well as the tax system of the preferred location.
+Therefore to choose the right location for tthe development and commercial exploitation of the IP is a very critical decision and the management must take into consideration both the legal system as well as the tax system of the preferred location.

 The robust legal system of Cyprus which is based on both the Common Law and the EU legislation and the Cyprus’s IP Box regime can provide both safety and tax advantages to the organization that chooses Cyprus as the jurisdiction to develop and manage its IP.